Zooz/predator/docs/devguide/docs/myfirsttest.md

 Your curiosity is probably reaching an all-time high right now, as Predator is working hard to push your API to its limits.
 So how's your API performing under all that pressure?

 Predator's test reports will give you the in-depth performance metrics you're looking for.
 From the Predator UI choose **Reports** > **Last Reports** to view a detailed report of the test that was executed.
-For more information about the data shown in the test reports, see [Reports](reports.md).
+For more information about the data shown in the test reports, see [Test Reports](schedulesandreports.md#test-reports).